 Alongside teaching, Smriti became a coordinator for experiential education, service learning and environmental education.
 In this role, she supported colleagues to create opportunities for their students to learn 'where the action is', especially in Hong Kong.
 Using inquiry, place-based and project-based learning approaches and incorporating mapping (Geographic Information Systems, GIS) and virtual reality (VR) technology into her pedagogy, Smriti became increasingly conscious of the impact of her students' learning experiences.
 She is a co-founder of the Hong Kong Global Issues Network student conference (GIN852) and has been involved with green movements in schools and in Hong Kong for many years.
 Still, she notices that most students show only limited follow-through about issues they say concerns them.
 This is the basis for her decision to pursue a PhD and solve another mystery: how can educators teach in a way to close the value-action gap, and how can citizen science, a nascent pedagogical technique in Asia, contribute to that goal?

-Current ResearchCombining the strength of expertise within the University of York's Department of Education's Science Education Research Group and Stockholm Environment Institute in the Department of the Environment and Geography, Smriti is currently focusing on an interdisciplinary PhD project to determine the role citizen science can play on the environmental values and behaviours of secondary school students in Hong Kong.
+Current ResearchCombining the strength of expertise within the University of York's Department of Education's Science Education Research Group and Stockholm Environment Institute in the Department of the Environment and Geography, Smriti is currently focusing on an interdisciplinary PhD project to determine the role citizen science can play on how Hong Kong secondary school students feel, think and act towards the natural environment.
 Working with Dr. Lynda Dunlop and Dr. Sarah West, she is conducting research on the impact of nature-based experiential citizen science projects, ranging from contributive to co-created, in local and international schools in Hong Kong.
 Citizen science is relatively new to the Hong Kong educational scene and there has been no research on this topic, hence educators and scientists have limited guidance on the implementation and impact on student citizen scientists.
 Her own teaching experience and the academic literature reveal that nature-based experiential education is a powerful agent for developing ecological values and action in youth.
 The outcomes of her research will include creating professional development resources and sharing best practice for transformative citizen science initiatives for educators in the Asian region and beyond.

 If this project aligns with your interests, please get in touch with Smriti Safaya via the Croucher Foundation.